 Information relayed through a patrol car’s mobile data terminal (MDT) or via 911 police dispatch software can have a huge impact on a rapidly developing emergency scene.
 For example, vehicle and suspect descriptions, the last known location of a lost child, or the identity and history of an armed assailant who just entered a sporting event.
 The value of this and similar information to incident commanders, patrol units, SWAT team members, and 911 police dispatchers, cannot be understated.
 All of these entities can use mobile technology as part of a CAD law enforcement system to solve problems in real time, on-scene, when seconds count.

 Regardless of one’s role during a critical incident, data’s instant availability in the field and on the go is vital.
 Incident commanders must be able access the police cad system to know how many officers are available, to what task can they be immediately assigned, how traffic and weather conditions come into play, and what other resources are available.
 Patrol officers and supervisors will use their MDTs to set up perimeter coverage, determine the last known contact with a subject, and check call history for prior violent encounters with law enforcement.
 SWAT teams equipped with CAD and a mobile police dispatch software can use it to help with strategy and tactics as well as briefing team members while responding to an emergency.
-Finally, 911 police dispatch software can allow emergency communication centers access to data which can easily and quickly be exchanged with units in the field.
+Finally, 911 police dispatch software and public safety software can allow emergency communication centers access to data which can easily and quickly be exchanged with units in the field.
 Importantly, during and after an active scene, all the new and valuable data is being memorialized in a modern, state of the art, law enforcement dispatch software.

 Law Enforcement’s Top Executives Benefit from Mobile CAD System Software

 The currency of information has a nearly incalculable exchange rate to police chiefs, sheriffs, and other policy decision makers.
 Critical information can be compiled with real time precision through the use of 911 police dispatch software, law enforcement CAD systems, and mobile data terminals.
-As such, chief executives in public safety agencies enjoy a type of reliable data accessibility few CEOs in the private sector will ever know.
+As such, chief executives in public safety solution agencies enjoy a type of reliable data accessibility few CEOs in the private sector will ever know.

 Information from patrol units is instantly integrated into CAD system software.
 When combined with information from each mobile data terminal in an agency’s fleet and 911 police dispatch systems, policy makers get a clear picture of what is happening in their jurisdiction.
 Response times, call volume and type, clearance rates, and a nearly endless list of valuable data can be obtained for executive use.